Your Shield Against the State

 As noted, you can face criminal assault charges for invoking a fear of imminent harm even if you never physically touched the alleged victim.
 When the assault is against a family or household member, or a past or current significant other you will face family violence charges.

 Following an allegation of domestic violence, the court may issue a no-contact order prohibiting you from contacting the alleged victim.
-Unfortunately, no-contact orders can also prevent you from seeing your children or returning home.
+Unfortunately, no-contact orders can prevent you from seeing your children or returning home.
 If you violate an order, you may be considered in contempt of court and charged with a misdemeanor.
 Felony charges may apply if you were previously convicted of violating a no-contact order.